-If you are an aspiring GED candidate, there are different ways you could prepare yourself.
+If you are an aspiring candidate, there are different ways you could prepare yourself.
 You may choose to do the preparation on your own at home or online.
-Including official test preparation materials and GED television programs, a number of resources are available for self-preparation.
+Including official test preparation materials and television programs, a number of resources are available for self-preparation.
 However, if you are someone who would prefer 'in person' assistance for your preparation effort, an impressive number of classroom-based programs are available nationwide.
-Read on to find more about the schools for GED preparation:
+Read on to find more about the institutes for preparation:

 Why Join Schools for GED Preparation?

 Each of us has a personal style of working.
-You need to choose the best method that suits your personal style for GED preparation.
-You also need to check out other factors like availability of materials for review and practice, available time, requirement for traveling, and other facilities like Internet access before finalizing on your method of preparation.
-People who require a formal structure for learning and some personal assistance might prefer formal programs or schools for GED; whereas, self-learners might prefer to work on their own.
+You need to choose the best method that suits your personal style for preparation.
+You also need to check out other factors like availability of materials for review and practice, available time, requirement for traveling and other facilities like internet access before finalizing on your method of preparation.
+People who require a formal structure for learning and some personal assistance might prefer formal programs or institutes; whereas, self-learners might prefer to work on their own.
 Your knowledge and confidence level in the basic academic subject areas covered in the test also help you decide on the need for joining a classroom program.

-- Preparation classes or schools for GED might be able to provide you with a realistic picture of where you stand in your preparations and offer you the right guidance.
-For example, you may be strong or weak in certain areas, and might need to focus more or less on certain areas accordingly.
+- They might be able to provide you with a realistic picture of where you stand in your preparations and offer you the right guidance.
+For example, you may be strong or weak in certain areas and might need to focus more or less on certain areas accordingly.

-- Classroom programs provide you with an overall idea about the five-test GED battery, and help you become familiar with test content, question types, and time limits.
+- Classroom programs provide you with an overall idea about the five-test battery and help you become familiar with test content, question types and time limits.

 - Classroom programs also ensure that you get access to all the required materials for preparation and practice.

 How to Find GED Schools and Programs?